 Charles Schwab and Goldman Sachs also offer co-branded Amex Platinum cards.
 The Schwab version has historically offered an even better redemption value (1.25 cents per point) when you deposit your Membership Rewards points into an eligible brokerage account, but that may be on the chopping block.
-In fact, there are rumors of a major Amex Platinum refresh, so it remains to be seen what (if anything) might change and when.

 Access to Goldman’s version is highly restricted and therefore not worth discussing here (unless you work at the firm or have an eight-figure account balance).

 More mainstream brokerage credit cards